 Freelance writing can be a fickle career – one of feast or famine.
 But, it doesn’t have to be that way.
-You can land freelance writing jobs and consistently earn $100-$200 per day by doing the following:
+As long as you’re dedicated, it’s a great side hustle to make extra cash.
+You can earn $100-$200 per day working remotely by doing the following:

 Note: The following assumes that you’ve already taken care of the set-up grunt work, eg, a website, writing samples, a list of service offerings.